dotnet/docs-maui/docs/user-interface/layouts/index.md

 A bindable layout is populated with data by setting its `ItemsSource` property to any collection that implements `IEnumerable`, and attaching it to a `Layout`-derived class.
 The appearance of each item in the bindable layout can be defined by setting the `BindableLayout.ItemTemplate` attached property to a `DataTemplate`.

-The following XAML shows how to bind a `StackLayout` to a collection of items, and define their appearance with a `DataTemplate`:
+The following XAML shows how to bind a <xref:Microsoft.Maui.Controls.StackLayout> to a collection of items, and define their appearance with a `DataTemplate`:

 ```xaml
 <StackLayout BindableLayout.ItemsSource="{Binding User.TopFollowers}"